The Different Types of Stairlifts in the UK: Complete Guide

 Curved stairlifts

-Curved stairlifts are custom-made to fit staircases that have bends, curves, or intermediate landings.
-The track is specifically tailored to follow the unique contours of your stairs, making installation more complex and costly.
-Curved stairlifts typically start at £5,000.
+Curved stairlifts are custom-built for stairs with bends, curves, or landings.
+The track is tailored to fit the exact shape of your staircase, resulting in higher installation costs.
+Prices for curved stairlifts in the UK typically start at around £5,000.

 Pros Cons